Implementing the National Improvement (NIF)

 Implementing the Framework

-The Framework is being delivered through a joint programme between Education Scotland, the Learning Directorate in Scottish Government and, in relation to specific key drivers, other national partners, such as the General Teaching Council for Scotland (GTCS) and the Scottish College for Educational Leadership (SCEL).
+The Framework is being delivered through a joint programme between Education Scotland, the Learning Directorate in Scottish Government and, in relation to specific key drivers, other national partners, such as the General Teaching Council for Scotland (GTCS).

 As part of the Education (Scotland) Act 2016, the reporting procedures for the Framework have been placed on a statutory footing.

 Driving Excellence and Equity: Advice on School Improvement Planning 2018/19

 Following the initial advice note issued in March 2016, further advice and support has been created on how partnerships can work constructively to create a meaningful improvement plan.